 Now we were at a real building.
 Inside, it was business.
 Different windows, doors, multiple guards and a room and anteroom totally packed with people, including the full Chinese tour group, now at a passport control counter.
 We had an “invitation letter” provided by our tour company, and nothing else.
 Everyone there had another paper filled out by hand, but at first we couldn’t figure out where one got this paper.
 It turns out that step one is to wait in a line in order to go through an unlabeled wooden door in order to see a gruff lady, show her your passport, and have her give you one of these blank customs and immigration forms.
 It was not in English.
 We watched some others and filled them out as best as we could, all while having one person hold a place in the “real” line that leads to (we thought) getting your actual visa.
 After far too long of this, a lady shows up, doesn’t introduce herself, and says she’s our guide.
 She had been there, and been watching us, it would seem.
 This chick was no Takhir.
 She looks at our forms and says they’re all wrong and we need to get new ones.
 She gets them and then asks us, wait for this curveball “do you have a green ink pen?”
 Seriously?
 This is Turkmenistan for sure.
 As it happens, blue ink is acceptable as well, so whatever.
 So she fills out our forms and we keep our place in line.
 She starts asking questions at the desk and gets a paper and tells me to go a window to prepay for our visas.
 An angry, overweight older man has his back to the window and when I finally get his attention and give him the paper, he starts angrily asking questions in Turkmen.
 Our guide comes back and after more arguing the guy starts going to work stamping and filling out more forms for quite some time.
 Eventually I’m told my total is $203 USD, which I can pay exactly.
 In return, I get handfuls of stamped and signed forms for all sorts of taxes and fees that I couldn’t possibly explain to you.
 Eventually, we actually make it to the window after shoving multiple locals out of the way that tried to cut in line.
 At this point, we have visas…. actual, stamped, full-page holographic Turkmenistan visas in our passports.
 Then it’s on to the baggage search.
 It was thorough.
 It was a little scary.
 However, the agent’s ability to harass us seemed to be mitigated by their very limited command of English.
 They were particularly interested in my having multiple camera lenses and tried asking me something, but gave up after a few minutes.
 Finally, we headed out of the building and into a waiting vintage Soviet van.

 Our first stop was for a break at a little outpost that had a restaurant.
 The bathroom was an outhouse behind the junkyard that was behind the restaurant.
 Inside it, you’ll find a state of the art squat toilet… a hole in the concrete with metal rebar in the hole to keep children from falling in.
 Because of all the visa delays at the border, we were running a little later than expected, so we wanted to keep the “break” there short.
-Our guide told us about the variety of hot dishes on the menu here, and while Martha was ready to dive right in to some mystery noodle dish, I put the brakes on it.
+Our guide told us about the variety of hot dishes on the menu here, but I put the brakes on it.
 Rude or not, places with no running water are a bad idea.
 We did encounter one oddity there with the drinks though.
 Throughout the other four Stan countries, it is extremely rare to be able to find Coke Zero, or any type of diet soft drink, anywhere.
 At this outpost, when we asked for a Coke, we were given Coke Zero.
 That’s what it was, but the labeling just said Coca-Cola and a subtle mention of zero calories.
 Coke Zero was all that they carried there.
 Throughout the country, we found next to no soft drinks that were NOT diet.
 Ask for a Fanta or Sprite, and it’s a Fanta Zero or Sprite Zero.
 The local drinks were all diet too.
 As best as we were able to figure out, the poor money management in the country may have created some raw materials issues that made the prices of sugary drinks skyrocket.
 Anyway, after getting used to regular drinks in all the other countries, it was weird to have diet be the ONLY option.

 Our first day was fairly typical sightseeing around the ancient city of Merv.
 We toured some archaeological ruins and were basically by ourselves at all of the stops.
 That was true at a lot of places, as there are far fewer tourists visiting Turkmenistan.
 We took a short domestic flight from Merv to Ashgabat, and I’m surprised that I basically have nothing noteworthy to say about that.
 Their airports are unnecessarily extravagant, probably because they are public amenities that the ruling class also need to utilize.
 We really weren’t scrutinized very much at the airport, which was curious given how many police checkpoints we’d been through.